 8. Visual Maps for Formative Teacher Assessment

 Teachers give feedback to learners, telling them specifically how to improve their visual demonstration of their understanding.
-This targeted approach ensures that feedback is clear and actionable, enhancing learning outcomes and saving time for teachers.
+This targeted approach ensures that feedback is clear and practical, enhancing learning outcomes and saving time for teachers.

 Marking strategies

-Embracing Whole-Class Marking
+Whole-Class Marking Benefits

 Whole-class marking, inspired by the practices at Michaela Community School, is an efficient feedback method that shifts the responsibility of learning onto students and saves valuable teacher time.
 This approach has gained widespread acceptance due to its effectiveness and practicality.